aloknsingh/rc-machinelearning-topics/ProbabilityDistributions/BetaDistribution.md

+A Beta distribution is used to model things that have a limited range, like 0 to 1.

+Examples are the probability of success in an experiment having only two outcomes, like success and failure.
+If you do a limited number of experiments, and some are successful, you can represent what that tells you by a beta distribution.

+Another example is order statistics.
+For example, if you generate several (say 4) uniform 0,1 random numbers, and sort them, what is the distribution of the 3rd one?

 Beta distribution can be understood as representing a distribution of probabilities.
 For example if we are given the unknown coin, which may be fair or unfair so how to we estimate it's probability? well we know that a coin prior i.e p = 0.5 and then we toss the coin multiple times in a series of experiment and after every experiment we update our estimated probability using the bayes rule i.e posterior is proportional to likelihood * prior.
 After enough samples and experiments we will get the real p of the given coin.